(888) 552-6760 SCHEDULE AN APPOINTMENT

 • How much colon was removed

-• Whether or not you have a stoma
+• Whether or not the patient has a stoma

 Home care after colectomy

-When you go home, you may still be in pain for potentially up to several weeks.
-This is especially true if you cough, sneeze or make sudden movements.
+When the patient goes home, he or she may still be in pain for potentially up to several weeks.
+This is especially true if the patient coughs, sneezes or makes sudden movements.

 To ease pain and expedite healing: